 Despite their diminutive stature, properly trained Yorkies can also be fierce and nimble participants in agility competitions.
 Their quick feet and significant intelligence make them well suited to navigate the physical and mental challenges of these competitions.

 >> Read more:

 Keeping your Yorkie fit—and keeping an eye out for common Yorkie health issues—is important to ensuring a long, healthy, happy life for your pet.

 How much exercise do Yorkies need?

-While Yorkies may surprise you with their constant curiosity and endless busyness, their exercise needs are not that high.
+While they may surprise you with their constant curiosity and endless busyness, a Yorkie’s exercise needs are not that high.

-Daily walks are definitely ideal for keeping your pet happy and healthy, but one of the wonderful things about a small breed like Yorkies is that when the weather outside is inclement, they can still get in a great round of exercise playing fetch and tug-o-war indoors.
+Daily walks are definitely ideal for keeping your pet happy and healthy (and tiring your pup will help them sleep).
+But one of the wonderful things about a small breed like Yorkies is that when the weather outside is inclement, they can still get in a great round of exercise playing fetch and tug-o-war indoors.
 After all, when you weigh six pounds and your legs are three inches long, a trot across the living room can feel like a mile.